 Where does the 4-day Inca Trail start?

-The Classic Inca Trail starts in Km 82, Piscacucho (2642 m or 8867 ft), in the Ollantaytambo district, Urubamba Province.
+The Classic Inca Trail starts at Km 82, Piscacucho village (2,642 m or 8,867 ft), in the Ollantaytambo district, Urubamba Province.
 The main checkpoint is located on the right side of the Urubamba River.
 Once you cross the river, you enter the Inca Trail protected area.
+To participate in the Inca Trek to Machu Picchu, you must arrive in Cusco city around 2 days before the trek departure.
+You can book a hotel in Cusco City or stay in the Sacred Valley near Ollantaytambo town.
+We can collect you from either location near the main route.

 The Short Inca Trail starts at Km 104, also called Chachabamba.
 This is the express Inca Trail for only 1 day, and you will visit Machu Picchu the next day.